173e/Sink/README.md

 ##Sink
-The Main Entry Point for the Sink Game is the Sink class It consists of a single Stage and Camera which are all initialized based on the {@link Config} settings.
+The Main Entry Point for the Sink Game is the Sink class It consists of a single Stage and Camera which are all initialized based on the Config settings.
 The stage can be accessed in a static way like Sink.stage and methods related to camera like moveTo, moveBy, are also accessed the same way.<br>
 It has extra things like gameUptime, pauseState, PauseListeners, ResumeListeners,